Welcome to Social in silico!

 A blog for the discussion of anything related to the science of online communities and how online interactions can be extended to related offline events.
 Posts might include discussions of findings from the social sciences, psychology, design, and network theory, as well as the occasional book review.

-In the past, I’ve created a weekly round-up of links called URLs of wisdom.
+- In the past, I’ve created a weekly round-up of links called URLs of wisdom – although these are currently taking a break.
 These round-ups included articles about online behaviour, social network analysis, science blogging and other academic uses of social media, as well as useful resources for anyone managing online communities.

 Who am I?